COVID-19 and Church-21

 Although aimed mainly at the Church of England, the survey was also used by Roman Catholics in the UK and Ireland, by other denominations in the UK, by Anglicans in North America, and by Baptists in Canada.

-In all we had over 10,000 responses, and we are now in the process of producing initial reports of the data.
+In all we had over 10,000 responses, and we are now in the process of publishing the new results.

 - Lay people in the Church of England (PDF, 0.6 MB)